ory/sdk/clients/hydra/ruby/docs/AdminApi.md

 opts = {
   limit: 789, # Integer | The maximum amount of clients to returned, upper bound is 500 clients.
   offset: 789, # Integer | The offset from where to start looking.
-  name: 'name_example', # String | The name of the clients to filter by.
+  client_name: 'client_name_example', # String | The name of the clients to filter by.
   owner: 'owner_example' # String | The owner of the clients to filter by.
 }